 3. Palladium and Platinum don’t change color.

-Since white gold in its pure (unplated) state is a rather dullish gray metal with a slight yellow undertone, it’s plated with a few microns of rhodium to improve the “whiteness&rdquo.
-Sheen of a ring.
+Since white gold in its pure (unplated) state is a rather dullish gray metal with a slight yellow undertone, it’s plated with a few microns of rhodium to improve the “whiteness” and sheen of a ring.

-Rhodium is stunningly white.
-Considerably more appealing than unplated white gold.
-But there’s a catch.
-Any form of plating on a ring starts wearing of in a month or three.
+Rhodium is stunningly white, and considerably more appealing than unplated white gold.
+But there’s a catch; any form of plating on a ring starts wearing of in a month or three.
 And with the price of rhodium currently sitting at 70% higher than platinum, don’t bargain on free rhodium replating.